QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Innovation Diffusion Theory

-Innovation diffusion theory, proposed by Rogers @rogers_new_1976, the process of people accepting a new product usually follows the product life cycle theory and can be divided into several stages: introduction, growth, maturity and decline.
+According to innovation diffusion theory, proposed by Rogers @rogers_new_1976, the process of people accepting a new product usually follows the product life cycle theory and can be divided into several stages: introduction, growth, maturity and decline.
 In the introduction stage, only a few innovators (about 2.5% of the population) and early adopters (about 13.5%) will try the new product.
 As time goes by, the product enters the growth stage and more early majority (about 34%) begin to adopt it.
 In the maturity stage, most potential users (late majority about 34%) have adopted the product and the market tends to be saturated.
-Finally, it enters the decline stage, with only a few laggards (about 16%) still adopting it
-@chesbrough_beyond_2006.
-The adoption process at the individual level includes stages such as cognition, interest, evaluation, trial and final adoption
-@everett_m_rogers_diffusion_2003.
-Different types of consumers have different adoption times and can be divided into groups such as innovators, early adopters, early majority, late majority and laggards @diederen_innovation_2003.
+Finally, it enters the decline stage, with only a few laggards (about 16%) still adopting it @chesbrough_beyond_2006.
+The adoption process at the individual level includes stages such as cognition, interest, evaluation, trial and final adoption @everett_m_rogers_diffusion_2003.
+Different types of consumers have different adoption times and can be divided into groups such as innovators, early adopters, early majority, late majority and laggards
+@diederen_innovation_2003.

 === Bass Diffusion Model